 This course provides an overview of the different ownership structures for physician practices.
 Common documents and procedures are reviewed.
 Selection of employer provided benefits including insurance and retirement are discussed.
 Practice building and enhancement strategies are also presented.
 Certification review is included in this course.
-Prerequisite: HM2020 social programs is explored.
-Human services within healthcare and school settings are examined in addition to the delivery of services from faith-based agencies.
+Prerequisite: HM2020 delivery of services from faith-based agencies.
 Topics include: interviewing, intervention strategies, program planning, case management, and the delivery of services to various populations.
 The values and ethics of human service professionals are covered in addition to legal issues confronting human service work.
 Prerequisite: HT1000